danielrriggs/danielrriggs.github.io/content/Pratyahara.md

 ---
 The practice of sensory withdrawal, or, sensory control.
 The fourth step in the [[Eight Limbs of Raja Yoga|eightfold path of Raja Yoga]].

+Pratyahara is the actualization of the [[Mind]]'s de-identification from various impressions and stimuli.
+The object is to gather the mind in itself, in its substance, through the power of excluding, at will, sensory impressions and mental modifications.
+The theory behind it is not that one sees through the eye or hears through the ear, but that it is the [[Manas]] that sees through the eye, hears through the ear, and so on.

 Pratyahara is a set of techniques that teaches us to restrain our sense organs, or [[Indriya|Indriya]]s.
 The practice is concerned with checking and curbing outgoing tendencies of the [[Mind]] so that awareness can be directed inwards.
 It also includes cutting the inner psychic and mental sensations.

 To meditate, one-pointedness of the [[Mind]] involves restraining our sense & being able to put our attention where we want it to go, instead of chasing after sensory stimuli.